gvwilson/sensibleadventures/cloudherd/new.md

 realized.

 *Good.
-Hurry.* She lightened the image a couple of shades and mind-pushed it back to the calf by way of encouragement, then opened her eyes.
+Hurry.* She lightened the image a couple of shades and mind-pushed it back to the bull by way of encouragement, then opened her eyes.

 "He's on his way," she told her companions.
 Ulfmaerr nodded.
 The